Are modern standards breeding a decline in cultural literacy?

 Common Core was developed with college and career readiness in mind.
 However, ACT’s 2016 National Curriculum Survey shows that there are some gaps in preparation at the higher education level and in the workforce.

-Though, Wayne Camara, Senior Vice President of Research at AP, says that these discrepancies are not unexpected.
+Though, ACT VP of Research Wayne Camara says that these discrepancies are not unexpected.

 “One would expect some discrepancies...I don't know that there’s a mandate or much effort to ensure that college faculty are teaching in a consistent way,” he said.
 “College faculty have a lot of freedom and discretion in terms of what they can teach...I wouldn’t have expected much more alignment for those reasons.”